eleev/swift-design-patterns/README.md

 - Composite pattern: a tree structure of objects where every object has the same interface
 - Decorator pattern: add additional functionality to a class at runtime where subclassing would result in an exponential rise of new classes
 - Extensibility pattern: a.k.a.
 Framework - hide complex code behind a simple interface
-- Facade pattern: create a simplified interface of an existing interface to ease usage for common tasks
+- [**Facade pattern:**](https://github.com/jVirus/ios-design-patterns/tree/master/ios-design-patterns/Facade) create a simplified interface of an existing interface to ease usage for common tasks
 - Flyweight pattern: a large quantity of objects share a common properties object to save space
 - Marker pattern: an empty interface to associate metadata with a class.
 - Pipes and filters: a chain of processes where the output of each process is the input of the next
 - Opaque pointer: a pointer to an undeclared or private type, to hide implementation details
 - Proxy pattern: a class functioning as an interface to another thing
+- [**Delegation pattern:**](https://github.com/jVirus/ios-design-patterns/tree/master/ios-design-patterns/Delegation) allows object composition to achieve the same code reuse as inheritance

 ## Concurrency Design Patterns
 Concurrency patterns are those types of design patterns that deal with the multi-threaded programming paradigm.